gotspam/f5-lab-days-azure-101/docs/class1/module3/lab1.rst

 #.
 Open a new browser and go to
    https://github.com/F5Networks/f5-azure-arm-templates
 #.
 Scroll down and notice the different licensing options
 #.
-Choose **Deploying the BIG-IP in Azure - BYOL** by right-clicking and opening in a new tab
+Choose **Deploying the BIG-IP VE in Azure - PAYG, New Networking Stack**
+   by right-clicking and opening in a new tab

    .. image:: /_static/lab3-image003.png
       :height: 350px